sivasathyaseeelan/vls-container-competency/README.md

 # Using VLS with Core Lightning on Regtest

 This guide demonstrates how to set up two Core Lightning nodes using Validating Lightning Signer (VLS) as the signer on a Bitcoin regtest network.
 The nodes will be connected, a channel will be established, an invoice will be created on one node, and paid from the other using Docker containers.
-Expected outputs for key steps are included to verify success.
+Outputs for key steps are included to verify success.

 ## Prerequisites